-Eduardo Gentil is an advisor to business families on issues related to succession, financial planning, ownership strategies, governance and recruiting and retaining a non-family CEO.
-Since 2000 he has led the São Paulo office of Cambridge Advisors to Family Enterprise, a global advisory firm serving business families, where he is Senior Partner.
+Eduardo Gentil is an advisor to multigenerational family enterprises on issues related to family and ownership governance; ownership strategies; shareholder agreements; establishing or strengthening boards of directors; financial planning for families, family offices, and businesses; succession planning; and next generation talent development.
+He is a frequent speaker and instructor on family enterprise best practices.
+Since 2000, he has led the São Paulo office of Cambridge Advisors to Family Enterprise, a global advisory firm serving business families, where he is Senior Partner.

 Professor Belén Villalonga’s teaching, research, and advisory work focuses on family enterprise governance, strategy, and finance.
 She has developed and taught family business courses and programs for graduate and undergraduate students as well as for executives and business families around the world.